dotnet/AspNetCore.Docs/aspnetcore/host-and-deploy/windows-service.md

 The recommended way to host an ASP.NET Core app on Windows without using IIS is to run it in a [Windows Service](/dotnet/framework/windows-services/introduction-to-windows-service-applications).
 When hosted as a Windows Service, the app can automatically start after reboots and crashes without requiring human intervention.

 [View or download sample code](https://github.com/aspnet/Docs/tree/master/aspnetcore/host-and-deploy/windows-service/sample) ([how to download](xref:tutorials/index#how-to-download-a-sample)).
-For instrucitons on how to run the sample app, see the sample's *README.md* file.
+For instructions on how to run the sample app, see the sample's *README.md* file.

 ## Prerequisites